estherDow/sequenceAll/README.md

 //TODO:
-- Add Vector of IPAddresses
-- on connect add ip to vector
-- send osc to all ip connected.

-- Remove STA functionality
+- add STA functionality

-- remove handle wifi mode method in loop
+-Mute is toggled on all steps. fix.
+-Deal with sudden disconnects of client.